Welcome to the PHS Guidance Office

 |AP Computer Science – A||AP Studio Art|

-The Advanced Placement Bulletin for Students and Parents is available in February to all students registered for AP classes at Parkland High School.
 The AP bulletin is available online at www.collegeboard.org/apstudents.
-Students may register for Advanced Placement tests in the High School Counseling Office at designated times during the month of March.
+Students may register for Advanced Placement tests in the High School Counseling Office by submitting a check made payable to Parkland High School.
+On the check, include Student ID and Name(s) of exams to be ordered.
 Test fees are determined on a yearly basis, based upon College Board fees.
-Partial refunds are available if a student chooses not to take the AP test after the College Board has processed the order.
+Full refunds are available if a student chooses not to take the AP test after the College Board has processed the order.
+This does not include any late payment fees.

 The Armed Services Vocational Aptitude Battery (ASVAB) is a multi-aptitude test battery.
 It consists of 10 short individual tests covering World Knowledge, Paragraph Comprehension, Arithmetic Reasoning, Mathematics Knowledge, General Science, Auto and Shop Information, Numerical Operations, and Coding Speed.
 Not only do you receive scores on each of the individual tests, you also receive composite scores.
 Composite scores are the results of several individual tests combined to yield three academic scores: Verbal, Math and Academic Ability.